zenika-open-source/open-source-white-paper/en/04-maintaining.md

 The first is well known and you probably already have one but let's talk a bit about README.md.

 Mike McQuaid theorized about [the open source contributor funnel](https://mikemcquaid.com/2018/08/14/the-open-source-contributor-funnel-why-people-dont-contribute-to-your-open-source-project/) and how to get contributors on your open source projects.
-You need to provide informations for every type of visitors (*users*, *contributors*) in your README.
+You need to provide informations for every type of visitors (*users*, *contributors*, *maintainers*) in your README.

 > Your project description and first paragraph of your README should be a simple summary of your project which hits all the important keywords that people search for.
 > -- [<cite>Andrey Petrov</cite>](https://medium.com/code-zen/how-to-maintain-a-successful-open-source-project-aaa2a5437d3a)